 Sikh Rehat Maryada

-Rehat is a disciplined code of living.
-A Sikh fully accepts the concept of Ik Onkar and lives according to the universal principles and wisdom in SGGS.
+A Sikh fully accepts the concept of Ik Onkar and has a daily lifestyle that embodies the universal principles and wisdom in SGGS.
 SGGS is the highest authority on Sikh lifestyle.

 The Sikh Rehat Maryada defined by the Sikh Panth provides guidelines for daily living.
 The Sri Akaal Tahkt the Sikh temporal leadership body has adopted this guideline as the standard of behaviour.
 It must not be used as a ritualistic or rigid guideline that results in practices that are contrary to the SGGS universal principles.

-Akal Takht is in effect a decision that is truthful and transparent in accordance with righteous universal and Sikh principles in accordance with Sri Guru Granth Sahib.
-Therefore, any untruthful decision or decision based on inhumain, immoral, or unjust principles, or politically biased, or narrow group or self interest based must be rejected by Sikhs.
+The function of Akal Takht is to effect decisions that are truthful and transparent in accordance with righteous universal principles with Sri Guru Granth Sahib.
+Therefore, any decision that is untruthful, inhumain, immoral, unjust, politically biased, or narrow group or self interest based must be rejected by Akal Takht and all Sikhs.

 Gurpurab Dates based on Nanakshahi Calendar